noewangjy/csprd_dataset/README.md

 ## Citation

-If you find this dataset and paper usefull or use the codebase in your work, please cite our paper:
+If you find this dataset and paper useful or use the codebase in your work, please cite our paper:

 ```bibtex
 @misc{wang2023csprd,